Groups Forming Now

 - An “aliveness round”.
 In this round we say what is present (or alive) and state desire to be circled or to circle someone else in the group, or else desire for an organic circle.
 The aliveness round is the first opportunity to share impacts and desires and to go deeper.
 The aliveness round is not timed, but I do ask that everybody speak and I push for closure (i.e. I don’t allow “unaware circlee-ing” in the aliveness round — this means circling without permission, as in taking time for detailed story-telling or processing.
 If you want attention or want to be circled in the main session, you should just declare it in this segment without going into too-long a story).
 Essentially, the aliveness round is the “negotiation” of the rough plan for our time together.
 At the end I usually propose a plan (i.e. “I propose we circle David, Robert and Amy for 15 minutes each.
 Agreed?”).

 - The main session.
 This is the bulk of the meeting.
 In a new group I like to give people 15 minute birthday circles which I time at 8-10 minutes on the first round and 4-5 minutes on the second round, while clarifying that the second round is ideally for group impacts (i.e. they should stop talking after 10 minutes and listen).
-To my surprise, people often have powerful experiences in a 15-minute birthday circle.
+People often have powerful experiences in a 15-minute birthday circle.
 I am flexible on time extensions, but I will almost always end a 15-minute circle if it goes to 20 minutes, out of respect for other people’s time.
 In an experienced or already strongly dropped-in circle I don’t time the birthday circles, I let the group evolve organically however it wants to, and call a group-conscience decision if the timings are not working out.